-Treasury, White House face enormous pressure to quickly disburse stimulus aid after Trump’s delay
+Treasury attempts to begin sending stimulus checks by end of the week, rushing after Trump’s delay

-The Treasury Department and other federal agencies did not reveal specific timelines for when stimulus checks, small business aid, and unemployment benefits would be released, and it’s unclear how much Trump’s decision to drag out the process has impacted their work.

-The task is a gargantuan one for the U.S. government, which on Sunday had been bracing for the prospect of an abrupt shutdown.
-The administration must process new, one-time $600 checks for most Americans, extend fresh unemployment aid to millions of people who risked losing their benefits, and inject another round of cash into small businesses’ struggling bottom lines.
+WASHINGTON – The Trump administration is scrambling to send one-time stimulus payments to millions of Americans starting as soon as this week, as the U.S. government races to implement a $900 billion coronavirus aid package that President Donald Trump signed late Sunday after days of delays.

+It remains unclear if that timeline will be met in part because Friday is a holiday and the government has fewer days to complete the task.

-The goal is to deliver a wide array of new financial assistance quickly enough to avert a further dip in an already battered U.S. economy.
-But the process of implementing these programs — together marking one of the largest relief packages in U.S. history — already has been beset by delays.
-Treasury Secretary Steven Mnuchin initially promised the government could begin dispatching stimulus checks to families during this week, only to have the timeline potentially upended by Trump, who initially refused to sign the $900 billion proposal in an attempt to secure last-minute changes that his own party did not even support.
+Still, the attempted timeline corresponds with Treasury Secretary Steven Mnuchin’s earlier promise to dispatch stimulus checks to families during this week.
+That plan was later upended by Trump, who initially refused to sign the stimulus package in an attempt to secure last-minute changes that his own party did not even support

-Now, those checks may not reach most Americans’ bank accounts until early 2021, congressional aides fear, adding to the burden on families who are struggling to pay their bills after months of congressional inaction.
-Those who are out of a job — and have exhausted their unemployment benefits — also may experience significant disruptions as a result of the White House’s recent handling of the stimulus.
+A senior official at the Treasury Department, speaking on condition of anonymity to share the agency’s tentative plans, confirmed that they were sticking to the same targeted timeline as last week but said timing could change.

+The last-minute rush to send the stimulus checks reflects the gargantuan task facing the U.S. government as it aims to deliver a wide array of new financial assistance quickly enough to avert a further dip in an already battered U.S. economy.

 “While it’s a huge relief that the bill is being signed, Donald Trump’s tantrum has created unnecessary hardship and stress for millions of families,” Sen. Ron Wyden, D-Ore., said in a statement late Sunday.